Table of Content:

 Budding in Hydra

-Yeasts are nongreen, eukaryotic, a single-celled fungus which reproduces by the method of budding.
-During this process of reproduction, a small bud arises as an outgrowth of the parent body.
+In yeast, budding usually occurs during the abundant supply of nutrition.
+In this process of reproduction, a small bud arises as an outgrowth of the parent body.
 Later the nucleus of the parent yeast is separated into two parts and one of the nuclei shifts into the bud.
 The newly created bud divides and grows into a new cell.

 Stay tuned with BYJU’S to learn more about Budding and its process.